 Removing the impingement can also delay or halt the progression to arthritis of the hip.

-Mr Gorav Datta is a Consultant Orthopaedic Surgeon at Highgate Private Hospital specialising in hip arthroscopy, knee arthroscopy, knee ligament reconstruction, sports injuries, stem cell therapy and regenerative orthopaedics.
+Mr Gorav Datta is a Consultant Orthopaedic Surgeon at Highgate Private Hospital specialising in hip arthroscopy, knee arthroscopy, knee ligament reconstruction, sports injuries and regenerative orthopaedics.